Yuan, Aussie jump after China cuts import tariffs, virus fears ebb

 “It adds to the sense that there’s a number of policies both domestically and globally which could help to mitigate the impact of coronavirus,” he said, while adding its actual efficacy may be limited because of the expected hit to demand.

-The yuan advanced 0.2% to 6.9601 per dollar, its highest since Jan.
-23, while the Australian dollar rose by the same margin to $0.6759.
-The Korean won jumped half a percent.
+The yuan CNY= advanced 0.2% to 6.9601 per dollar, its highest since Jan.
+23, while the Australian dollar AUD=D3 rose by the same margin to $0.6759.
+The Korean won jumped half a percent KRW=.

-All had been heavily sold in favour of safer currencies such as the Japanese yen in recent weeks as investors scrambled to price in a sharp economic slowdown in China.
+All had been heavily sold in favor of safer currencies such as the Japanese yen in recent weeks as investors scrambled to price in a sharp economic slowdown in China.

-The yen on Thursday slipped to a two-week low of 109.95 per dollar.
+The yen on Thursday slipped to a two-week low of 109.95 per dollar JPY=.

 The death toll from the coronavirus in mainland China rose by 75 on Thursday, its third consecutive record daily rise.
 Infections stand at 28,018.